 You can develop deficiencies in nutrients like calcium, vitamins A, C, and D, and more.
 So it’s important to use the low FODMAP diet in a controlled setting under the guidance of an experienced practitioner.

 A Registered Dietitian (such as myself) will guide you through the low FODMAP diet so that you can reduce your symptoms safely.

 But changing your diet is only part of the solution.
 You need to get to the root of what caused your SIBO (or IBS) in the first place.
 Typically getting rid of SIBO (not just the symptoms) requires some herbal support or antibiotic therapy in order to kill the bacteria.

 That’s where I come in.
 I’ve worked with over 1,000 patients to overcome their digestive problems and help them get their lives back.
 I use the latest and greatest techniques and testing, along with time-tested methods to find and correct the underlying problem.
 Then once we get your symptoms under control, the likelihood of recurrence is greatly reduced.

-If you’re ready to get to the bottom of your issues and find sustainable solutions, click the link below to book a discovery call.
+If you’re ready to get to the bottom of your issues and find sustainable solutions, schedule a free 15-minute strategy session to see how I can help.